vanHeemstraSystems/nexus-repository-manager-3-with-docker-headstart/200/100/100/README.md

 So the first line is gonna be that from command.
 Where are or what are we?
 What are we basing this image on?

-We are going to use the following base image:
+We are going to use the following base image (see also https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image):

 UBI Init (systemd) registry.access.redhat.com/ubi8/ubi-init

 ```
+# UBI 8 Init (systemd) image
-FROM centos:centos7
+FROM registry.access.redhat.com/ubi8/ubi-init
 ```
 dockerfile